RealityBending/InteroceptionScale/study2/docs/ethics/ethics.md

 No.
 A6: Yes.
 A10.
-Participants will be asked to report on their race, gender, age, educational level, ethcniticty, and the country of current residence.
+Participants will be asked to report on their race, gender, age, educational level, ethnicity, and the country of current residence.
 However, all the data will be anonymised and their participation will be kept confidential (ie., no recording of IP address).

 **Section B**